C-C-Minetest-Server/unified_money/README.md

 * `um_translate_common`: Common translatable strings.
 * `um_backend_plain`: A Unified Money backend that works out-of-the-box.
 It is standalone, which means it doesn't interact with data of other currency mods.
 * `um_frontend_cmd`: A chatcommand-based interface for interacting with Unified Money.
 Depends on `lib_chatcmdbuilder`.
-* `um_plugin_playername`: Create or delete accounts on player account creation/deletion
+* `um_plugin_playername`: Create or delete accounts on player account creation/deletion.
+In another word, this mod enforces a relationship between player accounts and Unified Money accounts.
+External mods, backends and frontends assuming this relationship should depend on this mod.

 ## Structure